Esri/joint-military-symbology-xml/README.md

 	* Note that not all possible 2525D codes will convert to 2525C codes, or vice versa.
 		* Because of the component construction nature of 2525D, there are many more symbol ID combinations possible in 2525D, combinations that don't convert to 2525C.
 * DISA provides graphic files (svg) for the individual parts of MIL-STD 2525 (included herein).
 The JMSML schema supports referencing those files and the included C# library contains functionality that can be used to combine those referenced files into a complete image.
+* If you wish to use the Joint Military Symbology XML Demo from the screenshot above, build and run the Test Folder located here (https://github.com/Esri/joint-military-symbology-xml/tree/master/source/JointMilitarySymbologyLibraryCS/Test).

 ## NLog